A look at Ebertfest's past

 With the 11th Annual Roger Ebert’s Film Festival just around the corner and buzz writers’ previews helping you decide which shows to catch, it’s worth a moment of pause to look back at highlights from previous festivals.
 Though these films won’t grace the Virginia Theatre’s giant screen, you might just find something to add to your list of future rentals.

+In Eran Kolirin’s The Band’s Visit (2007), an Egyptian police orchestra becomes stranded in the wrong Israeli town on the way to a performance at an Arab cultural center.
+The cross-cultural barriers of race, religion, language and sex pile up to make for a slew of awkward moments that are often both hilarious and poignant.
 The interlocking sections of Paul Schrader’s Mishima: A Life in Four Chapters (1985) add up to an aesthetically bold biopic of Yukio Mishima, a Japanese writer plagued with the dual obsessions of honor and death.
 Eiko Ishioka’s production designs are breathtaking.
 Like this year’s The Fall, Mishima is a feast for the eyes.

 In his late 20s, Ebert worked on Beyond the Valley of the Dolls (1970) alongside X-rated auteur Russ Meyer, “laughing maniacally from time to time” while writing this cult classic spoof of Valley of the Dolls (1967).
 “Whatever its faults or virtues,” Ebert wrote, “BVD is an original — a satire of Hollywood conventions, genres, situations, dialogue, characters and success formulas.”